 - “How Safe Are the ‘Safe Harbors’?: A Look at the Development of Section 546(e) and New Questions After the Supreme Court’s Decision in Merit Management,” with Hon.
 Michelle M. Harner (U.S. Bankruptcy Court, District of Maryland), Eric R. Goodman (Baker Hostetler), and Brian D. Koosed (K&L Gates).
 National Conference of Bankruptcy Judges webinar

-- “Managing Credit Risk in a Post-Lehman World: Protecting Investment & Finance Transactions Against Potential Bankruptcy Fallout,” K&L Gates webinar and live presentation (D.C., New York, Boston)
+- “Managing Credit Risk in a Post-Lehman World: Protecting Investment & Finance Transactions Against Potential Bankruptcy Fallout,” with Chad Dale, Stephen Moller, Anthony Nolan and Skanthan Vivekananda.
+K&L Gates webinar and live presentation (Washington, DC)

-- “Best Practices for Achieving a Successful Workout,” 2nd Annual LatinFinance Conference on Corporate Restructuring, Turnaround Management & Distressed Investing in Latin America (New York)
+- “Best Practices for Achieving a Successful Workout,” 2nd Annual LatinFinance Conference on Corporate Restructuring, Turnaround Management & Distressed Investing (New York)

 - “Look Before You Leap: Tips from a New York Bankruptcy Lawyer Before Jumping into the U.S. Market,” IBEF SP Seminário: Nova Lei de Falências (São Paulo)